adrienb39/gestimag/htdocs/includes/mike42/escpos-php/README.md

 On Linux, your printer device file will be somewhere like `/dev/lp0` (parallel), `/dev/usb/lp1` (USB), `/dev/ttyUSB0` (USB-Serial), `/dev/ttyS0` (serial).

 On Windows, the device files will be along the lines of `LPT1` (parallel) or `COM1` (serial).
-Use the `WindowsPrintConnector` to tap into system printing on Windows (eg. [Windows USB](https://github.com/mike42/escpos-php/tree/master/example/interface/windows-usb.php), [SMB](https://github.com/mike42/escpos-php/tree/master/example/interface/smb.php) or [Windows LPT](https://github.com/mike42/escpos-php/tree/master/example/interface/windows-lpt.php)) - this submits print jobs via a queue rather than communicating directly with the printer.
+Use the `WindowsPrintConnector` to tap into system printing on Windows (eg. [Windows USB](https://github.com/mike42/escpos-php/tree/master/example/interface/windows-usb.php), [SMB](https://github.com/mike42/escpos-php/tree/master/example/interface/smb.php) or [Windows LPT](https://github.com/mike42/escpos-php/tree/master/example/interface/windows-lpt.php)) - this submits echo jobs via a queue rather than communicating directly with the printer.

 A complete real-world receipt can be found in the code of [Auth](https://github.com/mike42/Auth) in [ReceiptPrinter.php](https://github.com/mike42/Auth/blob/master/lib/misc/ReceiptPrinter.php).
 It includes justification, boldness, and a barcode.